Ronakage/645-chatroom-web3/README.md

 A secure, real-time chat application made with decentralized protocols to emulate web 3.0 technologies.
 (Blockchain-like end-to-end encryption)

+Made using NextJS, TailwindCSS, Moralis.IO and DiceBear Avatars' API

 ## To try it out :